johnjmikucki/tutorial/en/django_views/README.md

   - Create `cat_shelter/templates` and `cat_shelter/templates/cat_shelter` directories.
   - Django convention is to create a directory inside the `templates` directory for your app (even though your templates directory is already inside a directory for your app.
 Whatever.)
   - For the example above, you will create a file named `current_cats.html` in the `cat_shelter/templates/cat_shelter` directory.
 You can leave it blank or [Add HTML](html/README.md)
-  - You'll need to restart your django server to see this addition
+  - You'll need to restart your django server to see this addition.
+Hit Control-C, up-arrow, enter!